“Something always happens.”

 —from my Navy Journal

-I goddam hate cigarette smoke.
-But I swear to God I was sitting right smack dab in the middle of Marlboro country.
-The terminal had a visible blue haze that stunk up the place like some giant smoldering ass.
-And there was cheap Christmas shit everywhere.
-I’m not kidding.
-Fake frosty pine cones, fake plastic candy canes, fake frosty Christmas trees, and lots of other fake frosty-looking stuff too heinous to put into words.
-Meanwhile, penetrating the haze was this primitively rendered sound of somebody that sounded a lot like a bad Gene Autry impersonator might’ve sound if he was like, instead of singing Rudolph The Red-Nosed Reindeer, he was actually butchering Rudolph The Red-Nosed Reindeer.
-I mean the song, for Chrissake.
-And there’s at least a hundred and ten other pukes being forced to listen to this as they’re sitting around in a nicotine stupor and smoking like goddam chimneys, waiting to get outa there; I know it was at least one hundred and ten because that’s how many pukes were on the waiting list ahead of me— waiting for their goddam chair in the sky back to the CONUS.
+I really goddam hate cigarette smoke.
+But I swear to God I was sitting right smack dab in the middle of Marlboro Country™.
+The terminal had a visible blue-grey haze that made the whole goddam place smell like some giant smoldering ass.
+To make it worse, there was this cheap-looking Christmas shit everywhere.
+I am not kidding: Fake frosty pine cones, fake plastic candy canes, fake frosty Christmas trees, and lots of other fake frosty-looking stuff too goddam heinous to put into words.
+Meanwhile, penetrating the noxious haze of ass-smoke was this primitively-rendered sound of somebody that sounded a lot like a bad Gene Autry impersonator might’ve sound if he was like, instead of singing Rudolph The Red-Nosed Reindeer, he was actually butchering Rudolph The Red-Nosed Reindeer.
+I mean in the song, for Chrissake.
+And there’s at least a hundred and ten other pukes being forced to listen to this horrible ass-bilge as they’re sitting around in a nicotine stupor and smoking like goddam chimneys, waiting to get outa there.
+I know it was precisely one hundred and ten other pukes, because that’s how many pukes were on the waiting list ahead of me— waiting for their goddam chair in the sky back to the CONUS.*

-The Navy had owned me and my tired ass for the past 722 and a half days, but now they were finally losing their goddam grip.
-My indentured life was almost finished.
-I was too frustrated to sleep, because my midnight flight had just been delayed 24 hours; I needed to find something to focus on besides the smell of fifty million dead cigarettes, and all that shiny aluminum Christmas paraphernalia that littered the whole goddam terminal.
+The Navy had owned me and my tired butt for the past 722 and a half days, but now they were finally losing their goddam grip.
+My indentured life as a squid was almost finished.
+But right then, I was too frustrated to sleep, because my midnight flight had just been delayed 24 hours; I needed to find something to focus on besides the suffocating smell of fifty million smoldering cigarettes, surrounded as I was by all that shiny aluminum Christmas paraphernalia that littered the whole goddam terminal.
 Even the head, for Chrissake.
-I know baby Jesus would have been crying nonstop if he had been there.
-Because some witty bastard thought if you had enough goddam decorations up every goddam place, some homesick jarhead, some lonely squid, or some broken-hearted grunt— might look at it for five seconds and would suddenly stop missing their mom and dad, their girlfriend, their brothers and sisters, or all the other lucky stiffs who weren’t sitting there in that smoked-up goddam passenger terminal in the middle of the goddam night in the middle of goddam nowhere.
+I’m absolutely certain that baby Jesus would have been crying and gagging nonstop if he had been born in the Clark Air Force Base Passenger Terminal, instead of Bethlehem.
+And all because some witty bastard thought if you had enough goddam decorations up every goddam place, some homesick jarhead, some lonely squid, or some Dear John broken-hearted grunt— might look at it for five whole seconds and would suddenly and completely stop missing their mom and dad, their girlfriend, their brothers and sisters, or all the other lucky stiffs who weren’t sitting there in that smoked-up goddam passenger terminal in the middle of the goddam night in the middle of goddam nowhere.

 But me?
 I was lucky.
-I saw a copy of The Catcher in the Rye at the Andersen Air Force Base terminal on the east end of Guam; yes, goddam GUAM.
+I was able to purchase a copy of The Catcher in the Rye at the Andersen Air Force Base terminal on the desolate east end of Guam; yes, goddam GUAM.
 How crazy was that.
-So I bought it.
-It turns out that wasn’t crazy at all.
-It turns out that a million copies of The Catcher in the Rye are sold every goddam year, and in 1968 there were already seventeen million copies of it floating around, so it wasn’t a big deal finding one on Guam.
-They probably had a pallet load of them in the passenger terminal storeroom.
-I’m not kidding.
-And there I was, trying to stay focused at 3 A.M. by reading about some fictional malaprop. . . wait. . . no. I think I mean misanthrope— or maybe a malapropic misanthrope— or a misanthropic malaprop?
-Goddammit.
-A misanthrope named Holden goddam Caulfield.
-It’s probably just because it was something familiar; something that connected me to my home, and my past.
+It turns out that wasn’t “crazy” at all.
+It turns out that a million copies of The Catcher in the Rye are sold every goddam year, and in 1968, there were already seventeen million copies of it floating around, so it wasn’t some fortuitous big deal finding one of them on Guam.
+There was probably an entire pallet load of them in the Clark Air Force Base Passenger Terminal storeroom.
+I’m serious.

-After all, Holden Caulfield was locked up.
-That poor little bastard.
-Jesus.
+After all, if I remember correctly, Holden Caulfield was locked up.
+That poor bastard.
+Jesus. . .

 But me?
 They let me go free.